cnti-testcatalog/testsuite/docs/LIST_OF_TESTS.md

 ## [Sigterm Handled](https://github.com/cnti-testcatalog/testsuite/blob/v0.46.0/src/tasks/workload/microservice.cr#L500)
 - Expectation: Sigterm is handled by PID 1 process of containers.

-**What's tested:** This tests if PID 1 process of containers handles SIGTERM.
+**What's tested:** This tests if the PID 1 process of containers handles SIGTERM.

 [**Rationale & Reasoning**](../RATIONALE.md#to_check_if_the_cnf_pid_1_processes_handle_sigterm)